arun-kr-reddy/notes/cplusplus.md

 - **spiral/right-left rule:**
   ```
   read these symbols as:
   *          pointer of                      - always on left side
   []         array of                        - always on right side
-  ()         function returning   - always on right side
+  ()         function returning/expecting    - always on right side

   step1: find the identifier, this is the starting point
   step2: look at symbols on the right of identifier, continue until you run out of symbols or hit `)`